Stockholding: Participation, Location, and Spillovers

 56 Pages Posted: 26 Mar 2009 Last revised: 20 Jan 2011

 Date Written: October 18, 2010

 This paper provides the first joint analysis of household stockholding participation, location among stockholding modes, and participation spillovers.
 Our model matches observed participation, conditional and unconditional, and asset location patterns.
 We find that financial sophistication correlates strongly only with direct stockholding and mutual fund participation, while social interactions mainly influence stockholding through retirement accounts.
 Whether retirement account owners include stocks in them strongly depends on owner characteristics, unlike with mutual fund owners and investment in stock funds.
 Stockholding is more common among retirement account owners, but mainly because of owner characteristics rather than spillovers from retirement account ownership.

-Keywords: Asset location, household finance, multivariate probit, retirement accounts, simulated maximum likelihood, Stockholding
+Keywords: Stockholding, asset location, retirement accounts, household finance, multivariate probit, simulated maximum likelihood

 Suggested Citation: Suggested Citation